runsascoded/gsmo/README.md

 - run the project's `run.ipynb` notebook inside that container
 - Git-commit results

-### Interactive <a id="interactive"></a>
+### Run interactively <a id="interactive"></a>

 #### Jupyter Server <a id="jupyter-server"></a>
-Build a Docker image from the current directory, and launch a Jupyter server with the current directory mounted (and various Git- and OS-level configs set, so that changes/commits are reflected on the host machine):
+Build a Docker image from the current directory, configured by [`gsmo.yml`], and launch a Jupyter server with the current directory mounted (and various Git- and OS-level configs set, so that changes/commits transparently pass through to the host machine):
 ```bash
 gsmo jupyter  # or: gsmo j
 ```